 Corporations are created through registration.
 Although not natural persons, Utah law has established various rights and obligations for corporations that are similar to those applying to people.
 Corporations are born, they survive, and they may die through insolvency by creditors forcing liquidation of assets, dissolution by court order, or by shareholders through statutory protocol.

-Serving Corporations across Utah from Offices in Bountiful, American Fork & South Jordan
+Serving Corporations across Utah from Offices in Bountiful, Utah County & South Jordan

 Pearson Butler advises small and medium businesses across Utah, including domestic and foreign corporations.
 The firm’s corporate lawyers provide counsel for corporations in all stages, including:

 - Expansion through acquisition and merger

 Contact a skilled Utah corporate lawyer at Pearson Butler today.